theQRL/hyperion/docs/contracts/constant-state-variables.rst

 There are no restrictions on reading immutable variables.
-The read is even allowed to happen before the variable is written to for the first time because variables in Solidity always have a well-defined initial value.
+The read is even allowed to happen before the variable is written to for the first time because variables in Hyperion always have a well-defined initial value.
 For this reason it is also allowed to never explicitly assign a value to an immutable.

 .. warning::